 The Siberian husky is a graceful, athletic dog with high endurance and an eagerness to work.
-This is a friendly dog breed with a vivacious and mischievous personality.
+This friendly dog breed, which originated in Northeast Asia as a sled dog, has a vivacious and mischievous personality.
 Though these are high-energy and sometimes intense dogs, huskies can be affectionate and gentle when given proper care.
+They were brought to America through Alaska.

-- Coat and Colors: Huskies have a dense, double coat seen in a variety of colors, including but not limited to combinations of black, gray, white and tan.
+COAT COLOR: Seen in a variety of colors, including combinations of black, gray, white, and tan.
 They have markings that include black points, piebald, or pinto.

 Characteristics of the Siberian Husky